soulbiz/soulbiz.github.io/_posts/2017-03-30-Introducing-TheSoulbiz.md

   teaser: absolution.jpg
 ---

 TheSoulbiz is a minimalist Jekyll page.
+This page is based on the Lagrange theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.

 ### Getting Started